Baseball Field Reservations

 In addition, the Village maintains its’ own hiking trail, a 1.4 mile circular path, which runs along the river.
 This trail begins behind the softball field and is marked by wooden “swan” markers.
 The hiking trail was renamed The Marcia Mandala Trail in honor of the long-serving past president of Park Board.

-The picnic shelter is located behind the ball field.
+The pavilion is located behind the ball field.
 It provides a much needed facility for our recreation area.
 After a ball game, a tennis match, or a walk or bike ride on the bike trail, community members have a place to sit down, enjoy a snack or picnic lunch, and take in the beauty of the surrounding area.

 The Park and Recreation Board is responsible for all the trees on Village property.
 Currently, the Park Board is involved in developing a computer inventory of all Village trees to track health, maintenance, and removal of trees when necessary.
 Any resident with a concern regarding a tree on Village property should report their concern to the Village Hall staff.

 The National Arbor Day Foundation has recognized Silver Lake as a Tree City, USA for the last consecutive 19 years.
 In order to qualify for this award, the Village urban forestry program must include tree maintenance, a leaf and limb program, and an Arbor Day program.

 Planting and maintaining landscaping on 32 traffic islands is another aspect of the Park Board’s responsibilities.
 The Village employs two seasonal gardeners to plant all the flowers under the supervision of the Park Board.
 Money for the flowers is donated by the Silver Lake Garden Club, which sponsors the annual Silver Lake Festival to raise the money.
 Any additional funds needed for plantings are allocated from the Park Board budget.
 Any suggestions for flower or tree plantings are always welcome.